whoisalireza/Side-Scroller-in-C-using-raylib-/README.md

 Another small project for uni.
 A flappy bird like side scroller, which is not finished however.
 - OLD DESCRIPTION END -

+WARNING: This game is currently not playable in all resolution... right now it is written for 1080p.
+There is also a 720p mode and you can resize the window as you want, however the actual game world still neeeds to be made resizable.
+Resolutions other thatn 1080p might work, however that is pure coincidence.

 This project is long not just a project for the university anymore.
 I try to make this my first ever game.
 I want to make it a side-scroller/platformer with certain levels that play like flappy bird.